skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 goes below deck to see what is going on.

 In the infirmary he finds Crolman and his helper, Crolman going on, mostly about food but quite happily tossing in random, cryptic comments regarding the weather, and in all appearances quite disturbed.
 The sailor attending him is listening carefully to each word he says, attempting to get a straightforward answer out of him, so intently that he rather absentmindedly gets his food and drink and sets them down before him.
 Crolman, in his own little world, is quite oblivious to him.
-Crolman sits in his usual spot feeling around on the table before him obviously looking for his food, "Hungry!?
-...Thirsty?!"
+Crolman sits in his usual spot feeling around on the table before him obviously looking for his food, "Hungry!? … Thirsty?!"

 Crolman mumbles, "They won't like us.
 Not gonna be happy.
 Not our friends."